Franz Brentano (1838-1917)

 Brentano’s interest in questions of psychology is matched by an equally deep interest in questions of metaphysics.
 In both areas Brentano draws inspiration from Aristotle and the Aristotelian tradition.
 We can see this from his broad notion of metaphysics, encompassing ontological, cosmological, and theological questions.
 The central ontological question for Aristotle is the question of “being as such”; what does it mean to say that something is, is being, or has being?
 This is followed by questions concerning the categories of being, e.g.: What are the highest categories into which being can be divided?
 The second part of metaphysics, cosmology, seeks to establish the first principles of the cosmic order.
 It addresses questions concerning space, time and causality.
 Finally, the pinnacle of metaphysics is to be found in natural theology, which asks for the reason of all being: Does the world have a first cause, and does the order of the world suggest a wise and benevolent creator of the world?

 For Brentano, as for Kant, these metaphysical questions pose an epistemological challenge first of all because they tend to exceed the limits of human understanding.
 To defend the possibility of metaphysical knowledge against skepticism, Brentano takes a preliminary step which he calls “Transcendental Philosophy,” but without adopting Kant’s Copernican turn.
 On the contrary, for Brentano, Kant himself counts as a skeptic because he declares things in themselves to be unknowable.
-What Kant overlooked, Brentano argues, is the self-evidence with which we make certain judgments.
+What Kant overlooked, Brentano argues, is the self-evidence with which we make certain judgements.
 From this experience, he believes we can derive metaphysical principles whose validity is unquestionable.

 a.
 Kinds of Knowledge

 Skeptics of metaphysical knowledge often draw a contrast between metaphysical and scientific knowledge.
 Brentano resisted such an opposition, opting instead for an integration of scientific knowledge into metaphysics.
-He must therefore face the following conundrum: How can philosophy integrate the results obtained by other sciences while at the same time making claims that go beyond the scope of any of the individual sciences?
+He must therefore face the following conundrum: How can philosophy integrate the results obtained by the special sciences while at the same time making claims that go beyond the scope of any of the individual sciences?

-- knowledge through self-evident assertoric judgments
+- knowledge through self-evident purely empirical judgements

-- knowledge through non-self-evident assertoric judgments
+- knowledge through non-self-evident purely empirical judgements

-- knowledge through self-evident apodictic judgments, and
+- knowledge through self-evident not purely empirical judgements, and

-- knowledge through non-self-evident apodictic judgments.
+- knowledge through non-self-evident not purely empirical judgements.

-Category 3 contains apodictic universal judgments which, according to Brentano, are always negative in character.
-For instance, the true form of the law of excluded middle is not expressed by “for all x, either x is F or x is not-F,” but rather by the existential negative form: “there is no x which is F and not-F.” The truth of such a judgment is self-evident in a negative sense, i.e. it expresses the impossibility of acknowledging the conjunction of a property and its negation.
+Category 3 contains apodictic universal judgements which, according to Brentano, are always negative in character.
+For instance, the true form of the law of excluded middle is not expressed by “for all x, either x is F or x is not-F,” but rather by the existential negative form: “there is no x which is F and not-F.” The truth of such a judgement is self-evident in a negative sense, i.e. it expresses the impossibility of acknowledging the conjunction of a property and its negation.

 b.
 A World of Things